10 Best North Face Running Shoes Tested In-Depth

 - Have a relatively tight fit, consider trying them on before buying or ordering a size up if you have wide feet.

-9. The North Face Single Track II
+9. Single Track II

 With a more relaxed fit in comparison to The North Face’s typical fit, the Single Track II will make you want to wear it as every day shoe.
 The steep heel to toe drop and thick sole under the heel will satisfy even the most shameless heel striker.